The Consumerization of Healthcare: Three Stages of Patient-Centric Transformation Accelerated by COVID-19

 Tashfeen Ekram, MD

 The consumerization of healthcare has been a hot topic in medical circles for years.
-Last year, John Sharp, Director of Thought Innovation at the Personal Connected Health Alliance, tackled it head-on in a blog post, noting that “My first thought is that ‘consumerization’ involves convenience of care… Our current healthcare system is notoriously inconvenient for patients, garnering criticism for long wait times, requirements for prior approvals, confusing insurance coverage and lack of transparency on costs, to name a few.”
+Last year, John Sharp, Director of Thought Innovation at the Personal Connected Health Alliance, tackled it head-on in a blog post, noting that “My first thought is that ‘consumerization’ of healthcare involves convenience of care… Our current healthcare system is notoriously inconvenient for patients, garnering criticism for long wait times, requirements for prior approvals, confusing insurance coverage and lack of transparency on costs, to name a few.”

 Medical providers and practice directors have witnessed the inconveniences of the existing healthcare system time and time again.
 Discussions and debates about how to best enhance patient care have been ongoing, but (until now) few substantive changes have been made.
 Yet in the midst of the COVID-19 pandemic chaos, progress has finally been made.